 Plain English Breakdown

-This bill allows microbreweries to sell their beer and malt beverages at special events with a permit, provided they have both a microbrewer's permit and a Class A Retailer permit.
+This act allows microbreweries to sell beer and other malt beverages at special events with permits issued by the state.

 What This Bill Does

-- Changes the law to allow microbreweries to sell their drinks at special events if they have both a microbrewer's permit and a Class A Retailer permit.
+- Changes a law to allow microbreweries to get permits for selling their drinks at special events.

-- Limits microbreweries to no more than twelve permits for selling at special events.
+- Limits microbreweries to getting no more than twelve permits for these sales.

-- Requires these permits to be issued in the same name as the microbrewer’s permit.
+- Requires that any permit for selling at special events must be in the same name as the microbrewery's main permit.

 Who It Names or Affects